hashicorp/vault/README.md

   after the lease is up.

-* **Data Encryption**: Vault can encrypt and decrypt data without storing it.
+* **Data Encryption**: Vault can encrypt and decrypt data without storing them.
 This allows security teams to define encryption parameters and developers to store encrypted data in a location such as a SQL database without having to design their own encryption methods.